Nietworzy/notes/README.md

 # Download

 Download: github.com/Nietworzy/notes/notes.sh
 Warning!
-If you want to have a command for the notes.sh file, download another file "notes-cmd-add.sh".
+If you want to have a command for the notes.sh file, download another file "notes-cmd-add.sh" and run it.
 Warning!
 This program was written in one bash script.
 If you are on the Windows operating system, this program will not start.

 # Arguments